 Understand The Fine Prints

-Suits with a small amount of subtle patterning are acceptable in traditional weaves but if in doubt stick to plain colors, as we’ve previously suggested.
+Suits with a small amount of subtle patterning are acceptable in traditional weaves but if in doubt stick to plain colours, as we’ve previously suggested.